intel-gpu/intel-gpu-i915-backports/docs/README_redhat.md

 ## Prerequisite
 We have dependencies on the following packages
   - make
-  - linux-glibc-devel
+  - glibc-devel
   - lsb-release
   - rpm-build
   - flex
   - bison
-  - awk
+  - gawk
 ```
-$sudo dnf install make linux-glibc-devel lsb-release rpm-build bison flex awk
+$sudo dnf install make glibc-devel lsb-release rpm-build bison flex gawk
 ```
-For dkms modules, we need to install `dkms` package also.
+For DKMS modules, we need to install `dkms` package too.

 ```
 $sudo dnf install dkms
 ```

 ## Out of tree kernel drivers
-This repository contains following drivers.
+This repository contains the following drivers.
 1. Intel® Graphics Driver Backports(i915) - The main graphics driver (includes a compatible DRM subsystem and dmabuf if necessary)
 2. Intel® Converged Security Engine(cse) - Converged Security Engine
 3. Intel® Platform Monitoring Technology(pmt/vsec) - Intel Platform Telemetry

 ## Dependencies

-These drivers have dependency on Intel® GPU firmware and few more kernel mode drivers may be needed based on specific use cases, platform, and distributions.
+These drivers have a dependency on Intel® GPU firmware and a few more kernel mode drivers may be needed based on specific use cases, platforms, and distributions.
 Source code of additional drivers should be available at https://github.com/intel-gpu

 - [Intel® GPU firmware](https://github.com/intel-gpu/intel-gpu-firmware) - Firmware required by intel GPUs.